FAQs–More Deets

 That doesn’t mean you’re not going to be working on emotional projects or delving very deeply (and crying, sometimes every day, which is normal).
 But I look to make sure you’re able to feel joy, get lots of work done, and be part of a beautiful brain trust for your new writing buds.
 (Also, I’ve found that the price of the retreat and the commitment of travel is a wonderful pre-screener and attracts women who are excited about and ready to work seriously on their art.)

 And yes, after years working with writers, I can usually tell within the first minute if you’re a strong candidate, and with whom you’ll bond during your stay.
-However—and this is the part I’ve learned to trust—I’m always amazed by the synchronicity of who shows up and how much each person’s projects and life experiences support the whole.
+However–and this is the part I’ve learned to trust–I’m always amazed by the synchronicity of who shows up and how much each person’s projects and life experiences support the whole.
 While the projects widely vary, there always seem to be themes and sub-themes.
 Last year we had a retreat where 4 of the 5 ladies were ex-military or married to military vets!
 One group was writing all about relationships.
 Another was nearly all memoirists.
-One coming up is filled with health-related projects.
-Interesting, I’ve never found the ladies compete in any way, but rather align to add incredible value to each other, which continues long after the retreat, as they share resources and connections and editorial feedback.
+Instead of competing, they align to add incredible value to each other, which continues long after the retreat as they share resources and connections and editorial feedback.
 I find out later (and see in their facebook groups) that they’re doing regular group calls, have buddied up to stay on track (for those who still aren’t done or are working on their next book), sending each other writing, and even traveling to one another to keep the magic alive.
 Wow.
 Wow.
 Wow.
 I never could have seen this ahead of time, and I’m so grateful. xx

-The price is broken down on the main retreat page, but in case you missed it, here it is again: Price: $8,000 for the week: $4,000 due upon sign-up (to hold your spot) & $4,000 due 30 days before departure.
-This covers all of your expenses (lodging, food, & all instruction) except travel.
-Plus, you’ll receive a private two-hour editorial session with me when you’re ready, after we return.
-My goal is to help make you agent ready, and to facilitate those introductions when you are!
+The price is broken down on the main retreat page.
+But in case you missed it: Carmel Retreat Price before summer 2023: $12,000 for the week: $6,000 due upon sign-up (to hold your spot) & $6,000 due 30 days before departure.
+(We have a cancellation policy, too, for you to review before paying.)
+After summer 2023, the price goes up to $14,000 due to a a significant hotel remodel and increased room and catering costs.
+This covers all of your expenses: lodging, food, & all instruction except travel.
+Plus, you’ll receive private editorial sessions with me when you’re ready after we return, which we’ll talk about during our Zoom call before you sign up.
+My goal is to help you get agent ready, and to facilitate those introductions when you are!

 Can you guarantee I’ll get published if I come to Carmel?